 The walk starts from the Derbyshire village of Bamford and climbs on country lanes towards Bole Hill and Bamford Clough.
 You then head north and pick up the Bamford Edge footpath on Bamford Moor.
 There are splendid views across the Peak District Hope Valley and down to the lovely Ladybower Reservoir below.

-The walk can be extended by continuing to Stanage Edge just east of Bamford Edge.
+The route can be turned into a longer circular walk by continuing to Stanage Edge just east of Bamford Edge.
 Here you will find a stunning gritstone escarpment of Stanage Edge and the peak of High Neb.
 From here you can enjoy wonderful views over the Hallam Moors and the Hope Valley.

 You could also descend to Ladybower Reservoir and enjoy the woodland trails along the water.